Vote Leave bus: After the referendum

 Three weeks following the referendum, the bus was spotted in Queen Elizabeth Olympic Park in London, with its Vote Leave branding restored; Paul Acklam of Acklam Coaches, when contacted by Buzzfeed News, claimed that the bus had been hired by "some film company".
 On 18 July 2016, The Daily Telegraph reported that Greenpeace had parked the bus outside the Houses of Parliament and had then rebranded its text with the words "time for truth" and the hashtag "#comeclean" and stating that it was "covering up the bold-faced lie" with "messages of hope".
 Greenpeace also asked members of the public to send in messages that would be written on the bus.

 On 7 June 2017, the same bus used by Vote Leave with the number plate E14 ACK arrived at Edgbaston Cricket Ground for the ICC Champions Trophy match, again being used by the Pakistan national cricket team.
 The bus' decal had been changed to the team's colours.

 By September 2017, London-based fintech startup company Monese had hired the bus from Acklams for a tour around Europe to promote its expansion into Europe, spending £35,000 to lease the bus and design and print its decal.
 Text on the side of the bus, both in English and French, stated that Monese users would be permitted to transfer up to between the UK and the eurozone for no fee.

+In April 2026, the bus failed its MOT test due to "major defects" that meant it required immediate repair.
+This included deterioration of several of its suspension components and corrosion in the chassis.
+It was fixed and went back on the road following a retest.